-90. Linked to activity 1, activity 4 supports the graduation of refugees out of unconditional assistance.
+90. Linked to activity 1, activity 4 supports the graduation of refugees fromout of unconditional assistance to self-reliance.
 Increased critical productive capacity of refugees and vulnerable Jordanians will allow WFP to scale down support over time.

 91. By ensuring alignment with national strategies and priorities, WFP climate action interventions will support the overarching national objectives of natural resource management, thereby contributing to a national vision and ownership of public goods that go beyond the timeframe of this CSP.